Maurice Blanchot: Post-1945

 After the war, Blanchot began working only as a novelist and literary critic.
 In 1947, Blanchot left Paris for the secluded village of Èze in the south of France, where he spent the next decade of his life.
 Like Sartre and other French intellectuals of the era, Blanchot avoided the academy as a means of livelihood, instead relying on his pen.
 Importantly, from 1953 to 1968, he published regularly in Nouvelle Revue Française.
 At the same time, he began a lifestyle of relative isolation, often not seeing close friends (like Levinas) for years, while continuing to write lengthy letters to them.
-Part of the reason for his self-imposed isolation (and only part of it – his isolation was closely connected to his writing and is often featured among his characters) was the fact that, for most of his life, Blanchot suffered from poor health.
+Part of the reason for his self-imposed isolation (and only part of it – his isolation was closely connected to his writing and is often featured among his characters) was that, for most of his life, Blanchot suffered from poor health.

 Blanchot's political activities after the war shifted to the left.
 He is widely credited with being one of the main authors of the important "Manifesto of the 121", named after the number of its signatories, who included Jean-Paul Sartre, Robert Antelme, Alain Robbe-Grillet, Marguerite Duras, René Char, Henri Lefebvre, Alain Resnais, Simone Signoret and others, which supported the rights of conscripts to refuse to serve in the colonial war in Algeria.
 The manifesto was crucial to the intellectual response to the war.

 In May 1968, Blanchot once again emerged from personal obscurity, in support of the student protests.
 It was his sole public appearance after the war.
 Yet for fifty years he remained a consistent champion of modern literature and its tradition in French letters.
 During the later years of his life, he repeatedly wrote against the intellectual attraction to fascism, and notably against Heidegger's post-war silence over The Holocaust.

 Blanchot wrote more than thirty works of fiction, literary criticism, and philosophy.
 Up to the 1970s, he worked continually in his writing to break the barriers between what are generally perceived as different "genres" or "tendencies", and much of his later work moves freely between narration and philosophical investigation.

 In 1983, Blanchot published La Communauté inavouable (The Unavowable Community).
 This work inspired The Inoperative Community (1986), Jean-Luc Nancy's attempt to approach community in a non-religious, non-utilitarian and un-political exegesis.

 He died on 20 February 2003 in Le Mesnil-Saint-Denis, Yvelines, France.